 That is exactly what AARP has done in order to offer a better experience to their users.
 With a mission of empowering people to choose how they live as they age, AARP approached PK to help them launch a program called Staying Sharp, offering information and activities on how to improve brain health.
 Having robust analytics in place is key to converting customer data into actionable insights, and the customer data platform that PK built allows AARP to better personalize content for their customers through data capture, analysis and continual optimization.

 Change is hard, but getting started is easy

 Understanding these new capabilities—and the gaps and barriers that stand between you and digital transformation—is the first step to making real change happen.
 Many businesses, of course, recognize these gaps.
 The lack of training in new digital skills, missing internal roles, and organizational inability to adapt are routinely cited as key obstacles to digital-led transformation.

-If you’re ready to disrupt the status quo—and shift your organization’s focus from “the way we’ve always done it” to aligning teams on the power of digital—the DX7 Assessment is a great place to start.
-Download Let’s Get Phygital: Customer Experience (CX) in an Omnichannel Universe and start laying the groundwork for digital transformation in your organization.
+If you’re ready to disrupt the status quo—and shift your organization’s focus from “the way we’ve always done it” to aligning teams on the power of digital and the customer experience—download The art and science of customer experiences and start laying the groundwork for digital transformation in your organization.

 About the author

 Andrew McLaughlin serves as VP of operations at PK and has worked in nearly every corner of the business, including senior leadership roles in account and project management, strategy and consulting on client governance.
 He lives at the critical intersection of digital and business, and his mission is to ensure that PK enables its customers to take control of their digital future and build the connected capabilities required for sustainable digital success.Tags: Content Strategy, Digital Experience, Digital Transformation, Strategy